Home » 21 Day New Zealand Self Drive Tour Packages »

 Stay 2 nights in Wanaka.

-Relax and explore Wanaka today.
-You may want to visit Puzzling World, Wanaka’s illusional attraction, or the National Toy and Transport Museum.
-Other options include strolling along one of Wanaka’s stunning walking tracks, relaxing on the lake’s edge or browsing through Wanaka’s boutique shops.
+Relax and explore Wanaka—you may want to visit Puzzling World, an attraction full of fascinating optical illusions, or the National Toy and Transport Museum.
+Other options include strolling along one of Wanaka’s stunning walking tracks, relaxing on the lake’s edge or browsing the charming boutique shops.

 You could also visit Rippon Vineyard and Tasting Room to sample local wines, or catch a film at Cinema Paradiso, Wanaka’s quirky local theatre.